 Simone Biles pulls out of Olympic all-around competition

-Tokyo — American gymnastics superstar and defending champion Simone Biles withdrew from Thursday's all-around competition to focus on her mental well-being.
+Tokyo — American gymnastics superstar and defending champion Simone Biles removed herself from Thursday's all-around competition to focus on her mental well-being, USA Gymnastics said.

-USA Gymnastics said in a statement on Wednesday that, "after further medical evaluation," the 24-year-old is opting to not compete "in order to focus on her mental health."
+The organization said in a statement Wednesday that "after further medical evaluation," Biles, 24, decided not to take part "in order to focus on her mental health."

 "We wholeheartedly support Simone's decision and applaud her bravery in prioritizing her well-being.
 Her courage shows, yet again, why she is a role model for so many," USA Gymnastics said.